stone17/weather_display/README.md

 # ESP32 Weather Display with Waveshare 5.65-inch e-Paper

 This project displays weather information on a Waveshare 5.65-inch e-Paper display connected to an ESP32.
-It fetches weather data from OpenWeatherMap, generates an image with a 12-hour forecast graph, and uploads it to the ESP32 for display.
+It fetches weather data from various providers (OpenWeatherMap, Open-Meteo, Meteomatics, Google Weather), generates an image with the forecast, and uploads it to the ESP32 for display.

 ## Features

 * Displays current weather conditions (temperature, icon, description).
-* Shows a detailed 12-hour forecast graph (temperature, wind, rain).
+* Shows a detailed 24-hour forecast graph (temperature, wind, rain).
-* Provides a 5-day forecast summary (icons, high/low temperatures, rain).
+* Provides a 5-day forecast summary (icons, high/low temperatures, rain, wind, UV).
+* Supports multiple weather data providers (OWM, Open-Meteo, Meteomatics, Google) via configuration.
+* Selectable icon source (OWM or Google) independent of the data provider.
 * Caches weather data to reduce API calls.
 * Optimized for 7-color e-Paper displays.